Seeker1911/young-coders-tutorial/2018/chromebooks.md

 1. Log in as Guest.
 2. `Ctrl + Alt + T` to get into a `crosh` shell.
 3. Type `shell`, and get a copy of crouton from [https://goo.gl/fd3zc](https://goo.gl/fd3zc) (note: clicking this link will download it to `~/Downloads`.
-4. Run `sudo sh ~/Downloads/crouton -r trusty -t xfce -n pytn` (you can also specify `-r xenial` to ensure you get 16.04, but that's the default)
+4. Run `sudo sh ~/Downloads/crouton -r xenial -t xfce -n pytn` (you can also specify `-r xenial` to ensure you get 16.04, but that's the default)
 5. Set username/password both to `pytn`
 6. Once finished, run `sudo startxfce4` to start XFCE.